 - 14 Cours de l’Intendance

-Wine list There are 48 wines offered via the Enomatic machines, ranging from €3 to over €100 per glass.
+Wine list There are over 60 wines offered via the Enomatic machines, ranging from €3 to over €100 per glass.
 Flights of three 2.5cl glasses start at €20 up to €120.
 They also offer blind and themed tutored tastings.

 - 2 rue Georges Bonnac

 What we like about it Les Trois Pinardiers was opened by three friends who share a passion for wine.
 This bar and shop has 100 wines – each available by the glass.

 Wine list Just 30 of the wines here are from Bordeaux; most of the rest come from around France, but there’s also a unique range of bottles that you won’t encounter in many other wine bars, from countries including Bulgaria and Israel.
 All wines are available by the glass, thanks to Coravin.